NYU-DevOps-Fall2017-PromotionsTeam/promotions/README.md

 ```

 ### Alternatively
-This script will run tests and kill the server once finished
+This script will run tests and clean-up the running server when done
 ```
 ./run_tests.sh
 ```